TheOneHyer/aspgen/README.md

 There are three "global" arguments in aspgen.
 Each such argument and the tools they apply to are provided:

---encrypt <key file>: Applies to both generator and analyzer tools.
+--encrypt \<key file\>: Applies to both generator and analyzer tools.
-                      Encrypts report file (see below) and creates the key file to decrypt the report file
+                      Encrypts report file (see below) and creates the key file to decrypt the report file.
+The AES256 algorithm is used to perform encryption.

---report <report file>: Applies to both generator and analyzer tools.
+--report \<report file\>: Applies to both generator and analyzer tools.
                         Writes detailed report to report file containing the password, password statistics, and various
                         runtime data.

---system_entropy <integer>: Only applies to generator tools.
+--system_entropy \<integer\>: Only applies to generator tools.
                             Minimum system entropy required before
                             aspgen will generate a password.
 If syst bem entropy is below this level, aspgen will